Colby, Kansas: Arts and culture

+The Prairie Museum of Art and History is a 24 acre private, nonprofit museum governed by the Thomas County Historical Society.
+The Cooper Barn located at the museum complex is known as the "Largest Barn in Kansas."

+Sites listed on the National Register of Historic Places include Thomas County Courthouse (1907), Colby Community High School, and Colby City Hall (1920), an art-deco, sand-colored building that has served as a correctional facility, fire station, library and meeting hall.

+Pioneer Memorial Library is named in honor of the pioneers who built the community.

+Parks and recreation

+Villa High Lake is a city-made reservoir created in the 1960s by the Kansas Department of Wildlife and Parks.
+The park has playground equipment, picnic shelters, disc golf, and fishing.

+Fike Park features gazebos, a volleyball area, horseshoe pitching pits, and tennis courts.

+Colby Aquatic Park opened in 2012.

+Colby Event Center opened in 2021 and features gyms, meeting rooms and an indoor playground.
+The Event Center hosts Colby High School and Colby Community College basketball and volleyball games.

 Government

 Colby has a mayor-council form of government.
 Elected at-large, the mayor presides over the city council and has final approval over ordinances the council passes.
 The mayor shares responsibility for setting policy and approving the city budget with the council.
 With the council's consent, the mayor appoints all members of the city boards and, if necessary, serves as the tie-breaking vote on council business.
 The city council consists of eight members elected by ward every four years.
 The city manager is hired by the council and is responsible for preparing the budget, administering day-to-day operations, and managing city government personnel.